 My GoPro died just as we got into the pool, so I have borrowed some photos from their website!

 These baths were first built in 1550, during the Ottoman rule.
 They were renovated in 2012 but retain many original elements of a Turkish bath such as the core octagonal pool and dome.
 Sadly this octagonal pool was closed when we visited!
 The octagonal pool is open to women only on Tuesdays, to men the rest of the week, and both men and women on the weekend.
 The other swimming pools are always open to both men and women.

 Again this pool works on an electronic bracelet system but this time we chose not to have our own private cabin but to use the public changing rooms.
 They were clean, quiet and although there weren’t many free lockers but did eventually find one.
 These pools are much bigger than Lukacs and more modern.
-The place is slightly like a spiral maize however and for the first hour we found the layout confusing.
-You cannot enter certain areas without having first entered others which does make it time consuming.
+The place is slightly like spiral maize however and for the first hour, we found the layout confusing.
+You cannot enter certain areas without having first entered others which does make it time-consuming.

 There are many different saunas and steam rooms all varying in temperature, dryness or smell.
 If you can stomach the steam room which is 100% humidity, I do recommend it.

 For more info please see their website.

 Budapest is divided by the Danube River.
 Buda sits on the west and Pest on the east.
 We stayed on the Buda side which was good for access to the spas.

 If you liked this post on thermal baths with kids in Budapest, check out some relevant posts.